The central area, Tel Aviv, Jaffa and Herzliya, is full of attractions and things to do with children, as a whole family, as a couple or alone.

 The Cliff Beach – the northern-most beach in Tel Aviv, is divided into two: the North Beach and the South Beach.
-The sandstone type of cliff that is characteristic to this area is displayed here in its full glory.
-These beaches are less suitable for families but those looking to see or be seen, or want a romantic sunset on an orderly beach with an inviting café down the slope – can find it all here.
-On these beaches there are volleyball courts and on the North Beach there are even hot showers.
+The sandstone type of cliff characteristic of this area is displayed in its full glory.
+These beaches are less suitable for families, but those looking to see or be seen or want a romantic sunset on an orderly beach with an inviting café down the slope – can find it all here.
+On these beaches, there are volleyball courts, and on the North Beach, there are even hot showers.

 Tel Baruch Beach

-Slightly south of the Cliff Beach is located the Tel Baruch Beach, which has been seriously upgraded over the past years.
-Here a promenade and a bridge have been built, through which you can reach the Tel Aviv Port.
-Like on most of the Tel Aviv beaches, it is forbidden to light bonfires on the beach area, but there is a space set aside for barbeques that includes lighting, tables and a place to disposed of your coals when you are done.
+Slightly south of the Cliff Beach is Tel Baruch Beach, which has been thoughtfully upgraded over the past years.
+A promenade and a bridge have been built, through which you can reach the Tel Aviv Port.
+Like on most Tel Aviv beaches, it is forbidden to light bonfires on the beach area, but there is a space set aside for barbeques that includes lighting, tables and a place to dispose of your coals when you are done.
 Another area of the beach is set aside for dog owners where (and only there) the dogs can be let loose.
 There is also a section of the beach for sea sports – surfing, kayaking and kite-surfing.

-Adjacent to the south side of the Tel Aviv Port is the mythological “Peepers Beach”, which comes from the cult film starring Uri Zohar (1972).
-The beach has also had a serious upgrade over the past years, and there you can find hot showers, showers for babies, volleyball and other sports courts that are illuminated at night, a beach library for borrowing books, a games corner with chess, backgammon and checkers boards.
-All this is accessible to handicapped persons, including audio directions using the Step Hear application.
-Peeper’s Beach is a great beach for finding celebs.
+Adjacent to the south side of the Tel Aviv Port is the mythological ‘Metzizim’ (peepers) Beach”, from the cult film starring Uri Zohar (1972).
+The beach has also had a serious upgrade over the past years.
+There you can find hot showers, showers for babies, volleyball and other sports courts illuminated at night, a beach library for borrowing books, and a games corner with chess, backgammon and checkers boards.
+This is accessible to disabled persons, including audio directions using the Step Hear application.
+Peeper’s Beach is an excellent beach for finding celebs.

 The Religious Beach (Nordau Beach – or the Separate Beach)

 Gordon Beach is to be found south of Atarim Square.
 One of the widest beaches in Tel Aviv.
-If you are looking for an international atmosphere, this is the place to find it, since this is the preferred beach for tourists visiting Tel Aviv.
-In addition, the city’s elderly population also likes this beach due to it being adjacent to the Gordon swimming pool, the salt-water pool.
-As at Peeper’s Beach, here too there is a lending library for those visiting the beach, and there are also courts for volleyball and other sports that are illuminated at night.
-In addition, in this area there are memorials for the refugee ship “Tiger Hill” and the “Voice of Peace” ship, which broadcast radio programs opposite this beach.
+If you are looking for an international atmosphere, this is the place to find it since this is the preferred beach for tourists visiting Tel Aviv.
+In addition, the city’s elderly population also likes this beach because it is adjacent to the Gordon swimming pool, the salt-water pool.
+As at Peeper’s Beach, there is a lending library for those visiting the beach, and courts for volleyball and other sports are illuminated at night.
+In addition, there are memorials for the refugee ship “Tiger Hill” and the “Voice of Peace” ship, which broadcast radio programs opposite this beach.
 The beach is adjacent to the Tel Aviv Marina, where there is also a diving school.
 For athletes, there is also a professional scale on the beach.
 An additional attraction in Tel Aviv is the dance floor on the beach, which comes alive with folk dancing every Saturday evening.
-On Sunday and Wednesday evenings, there are also Pilates lessons on the beach.
+There are also Pilates lessons on the beach on Sunday and Wednesday evenings.

-The French Beach – The Frishman and Bograshov Beaches
+The French Beach – The Frishman and Bugrashov Beaches

 These urban beaches are adjacent to the promenade.
-The principal language heard here on the Frishman Beach is French, and due to their proximity to the promenade and the hotels, they are attractive to many tourists.
-On the Bograshov Beach there are also hot showers and lockers for storing objects, and there is also a memorial to the “Altalena” immigrant ship.
+The principal language heard here on Frishman Beach is French, and due to their proximity to the promenade and the hotels, they are attractive to many tourists.
+On Bugrashov Beach, there are also hot showers and lockers for storing objects, and there is also a memorial to the “Altalena” immigrant ship.

 The Jerusalem Beach